adamghill/minestrone/docs/source/querying.md

 ## query_to_list

 Exactly the same as [query](querying.md#query) except it returns a list of [`Element`](element.md) items instead of a generator.
-This is sometimes more useful than the `uery` above, but it can take more time to parse and more memory to store the data if the HTML document is large.
+This is sometimes more useful than the `query` above, but it can take more time to parse and more memory to store the data if the HTML document is large.

 ```python
 from minestrone import HTML